How to put on a Corporate Event in London

-If you’re planning to put on a corporate event in London, then the good news is that you’ve chosen one of the most exciting, vibrant and business friendly cities in the world.
-Replete with incredible venues, iconic landmarks and buildings, just being in London can set your event apart from competition outside of the capital.
+If you’re planning to put on a corporate event in London, then the good news is that you’ve chosen one of the most exciting, vibrant and business-friendly cities in the world.
+Replete with incredible venues, iconic landmarks and buildings, just being in London can set your event apart from the competition outside of the capital.

 The slightly less good news is that putting on an event in London is more expensive, competitive and poses more challenges than other cities.
-Planning well ahead is essential but with a good event agency on your side, there’s no need to panic (not yet anyway).
+Planning way ahead is essential, but with a good event agency like Outsourced Events on your side, there’s no need to panic.
+(Not yet, anyway!)

 Here’s our handy London event guide to get you started.

 Why Hold an Event in London?

 London is a global business hub and a major destination for business travel and events, with excellent infrastructure and facilities.
 It is also a brand in its own right.
 Despite the obvious uncertainty created by Brexit, business leaders from across the world continue to come in their droves to the city, and the corporate event industry is booming.

 It's a big city - Greater London is composed of 32 boroughs and the City of London - with a well-connected public transportation system, including the extensive London Underground network.
 The Elizabeth Line train service opened in 2022 and now crosses the city, connecting Heathrow Airport, the West End, Liverpool Street, and Canary Wharf.

 In addition to the prestige of hosting a corporate event in London, there is a vast choice of fantastic venues - from historic through to purpose-built.
 The cachet and relevance of hosting a business event at the heart of the UK's economy (the sixth biggest in the world), reflects the proximity of being at the heart of such a huge business hub.
 Many of the biggest global businesses in the world are headquartered in London, with a huge number of smaller but hugely influential businesses also based here.

 London's formula for success also includes the other huge attractions on offer:

 - Superb accommodation